IdkDwij/Console/README.md

 ### Bugs
-If you don't chat for a few seconds, It starts throwing errors (Attempting to fix) The only messages it reads is the messages it sends.
+If you don't chat for a few seconds, It starts throwing errors (Attempting to fix) \n The only messages it reads is the messages it sends.
 ### Install
 Get your token, and if you run it on a public platform like replit, Go to Secrets, put key as "token" and value as your token